 Rhode Island General Laws

-§ 45-16-14 Unauthorized services of process.
-Any individual who serves, or attempts to serve, any writ or legal process for any court of this state; other than sheriffs, deputy sheriffs, and those individuals so authorized for such service under this chapter or other individuals authorized by law or by the rule of court shall be fined not less than five hundred dollars ($500) nor more than one thousand dollars ($1,000), and/or imprisoned for a term of not less than six (6) months, nor more than one year in prison, for each violation.
+Rhode Island Rules of Civil Procedure § 45-16-14 Unauthorized services of process.
+Any individual who serves, or attempts to serve, any writ or legal process for any court of this state; other than sheriffs, deputy sheriffs, and those individuals so authorized for such service under this chapter or other individuals authorized by law or by the Rhode Island Rules of Civil Procedure of the court shall be fined not less than five hundred dollars ($500) nor more than one thousand dollars ($1,000), and imprisoned for a term of not less than six (6) months, nor more than one year in prison, for each violation.
 Provided, however, this section shall not apply to any city or town constable nor any power or authority granted to them by any general or special law.

 Rule 45.
 Subpoena.